Pharmacy Technology Requirements 2021-2022

 Dedicated Tablets running Windows 7, Windows RT, Windows 10 in S mode, Android operating systems, Chromebooks, Mac laptops, iOS devices (iPads), or any device that is touch screen only.

 For questions contact the IT Help Desk.

 Devices Meeting the Pharmacy Technology Program Minimum Hardware Requirements

-- SA convertible laptop is much like a regular laptop with an integrated keyboard, touch pad, and onboard ports/peripherals, but the screen swivels around to convert it into tablet mode.
+- A convertible laptop is much like a regular laptop with an integrated keyboard, touch pad, and onboard ports/peripherals, but the screen swivels around to convert it into tablet mode.
 Most devices support touch input along with the integrated stylus/pen input.

 Examples of Option 1 Devices: